TheOmnissiah/Alen-portfolio.github.io/index.md

 <img src="https://img.itch.zone/aW1hZ2UvOTU4MTMyLzU0MzMyMzUucG5n/original/FZ%2FMma.png"/>
 <img src="https://img.itch.zone/aW1hZ2UvOTU4MTMyLzU0MzMyMzMucG5n/original/qR7SsB.png"/>
 <br>
-This is a collecting game that I made as a part of the PISMO Unity course with the help from our mentor Cwekii.
+This is a collecting game that I made as a part of the PISMO Unity course with the help from our mentor Cwekii.This was a exercise in game making where we we given some time to practice what wee have learned bx making a game where you go around and collect items with a time limit.
+I decided to go for an island with a few points of intrest and have used crystals as collectibles, as well as using it to practice post procesing effects in Unity.
 <br>
 ---
 ### Projects in development